Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Results

 The primary focus of the simulations is a planar capacitor consisting of $3072$ ([bmim]$^+$, [NTf$_2$]$^-$) neutral ion pairs, enclosed in between two electrodes that are represented by the opposite faces of a graphite slab, whose hexagonal planes are parallel to the interface.
 This basic sample is illustrated in Fig.~\ref{capac}.
 Each simulation cell is orthorhombic, and excluding the graphite slab, each IL sample is nearly cubic.

 The reference frame has been oriented in such a way that the interface is orthogonal to the $x$ axis.
 For this reason, local properties such as density and electrostatic potential profiles are plotted as a function of $x$.
-To simulate charged capacitors, small charges of up to a few $10^{-2}$ e (where e is the H$^+$ charge) have been equally distributed among all the atoms of the two most external layers of graphite, qualitatively reflecting the picture provided by {\it ab-initio} (density functional theory) computations, see \onlinecite{charging}.
+To simulate charged capacitors, small charges of up to a few $10^{-2}$ e (where e is the H$^+$ charge) have been equally assigned to all the atoms of the two most external layers of graphite, qualitatively reflecting the picture provided by {\it ab-initio} (density functional theory) computations, see Ref.~\onlinecite{charging}.
 The charges are of equal magnitude and opposite sign on the two charged layers.
 Since also the IL slab is globally neutral, the whole sample is neutral.
+Since, according to the simulation results, the 2D number density of C atoms in the graphite layers at $T=300$ K is $37.08$ nm$^{-2}$, a charge density of 0.05 e per graphite layer corresponds to a sizeable surface charge density of nearly $2$ e/nm$^{-2}$.

-The charge profile across the capacitor is the required ingredient to compute the electrostatic potential as a function of $x$, displayed in Fig.~\ref{elex} for the $T=300$ K sample at $\sigma=0$ and at $\sigma=2$ e/nm$^2$.
+The simukation results for the number and charge density profile as a function of $x$ across the capacitor are shown in Fig.~\ref{profnx} and Fig.~\ref{profqx}.
+The charge profile across the capacitor, in particular, is the required ingredient to compute the electrostatic potential as a function of $x$, displayed in Fig.~\ref{elex} for the $T=300$ K sample at $\sigma=0$ and at $\sigma=2$ e/nm$^2$.
 As expected, the electrostatic potentials is flat and the electric field vanishes over a wide central region of the capacitor, independently from the surface charge.

-The output of the electrostatic potential analysis will provide data to compute the differential capacitance per unit area of the interface, defined as:

-that represent a crucial parameter characterizing the electrostatic double layer at the interface, measuring the width of the double layer itself.